gitter-badger/dollar/scripting.md

 Assignment
 ----------

-Obviously the declarative behavior is fantastic for templating and creating lambda style expressions, however a lot of the time we want to simply assign a value.
+Obviously the declarative/reactive behavior is fantastic for templating and creating lambda style expressions, however a lot of the time we want to simply assign a value.

 ```dollar